 Factoring trinomials is probably the most common type of factoring in Algebra.
-In Algebra 1 we will factor trinomials that have a lead coefficient of 1.
-In Algebra 2, we will progress to factoring more complex trinomials whose lead coefficient is greater than 1.
+In this lesson, we will factor trinomials that have a lead coefficient of 1.

 To begin this lesson, it is important for you to understand the process of multiplying binomials using the FOIL method.
 Please be sure to review that lesson before starting this lesson.